-Each track has an adjustable Randomize setting, with values ranging from zero (do not randomize) to 1.00 (full randomization).
-Click and drag this value to the set the amount of randomization you will allow to happen when the moment comes.
+Each track has an adjustable Randomize setting, with values ranging from 0.00% (do not randomize) to 100% (full-range randomization).
+Click and drag inside the dice (or the arrows next to them) to the set the amount of randomization you will allow to happen.

-If a track ends up with random data values that you want to keep, click the Apply button located in the Randomize section
+If a track ends up with random data values that you want to keep, click the Apply button located in the Randomize section.